-A study released by The Workforce Institute indicates that at least 16.5 million American employees will skip work the day after today’s Super Bowl 52, and at least 10.5 million Americans have already taken the day off in advance.
+A study released by The Workforce Institute indicates that at least 16.5 million American employees will skip work today after Super Bowl 55, and at least 10.5 million Americans took the day off in advance.

 The study specifically found that;

 1 in 10 workers will skip work on Monday because of the Super Bowl.

 - 16.5 million Americans will skip and 10.5 million have already called in sick.

 - Another 7.5 million will show up late after the Super Bowl.